Alimisolution/Movie-Recommendation/README.md

 For any questions or issues:
 1. Check the troubleshooting section above
 2. Review the code comments for implementation details
-3. Refer to the React documentation for framework-specific questions
+3. Refer to the React and Vite documentation for framework-specific questions

 ---